 vulnerable members of society.
 Using litigation, education, and other forms of advocacy, the SPLC works toward the day when the ideals of equal justice and equal opportunity will be a reality.

 Reformed Church in America Ministries

-The Classis of Schenectady established a fund to help those who are called to ministry.
-Classis wants to ensure that financial considerations do not prevent a person who is called to go to Seminary.
-In the light of rising college tuition cost Classis also wants to help keep the costs down for those who are studying theology.
-Schenectady Classis currently supports six seminary students under their care, more students than most RCA Classes
+Schenectady Classis – Seminarians’ Support: A fund to help those called to ministry.
+Classis wants to ensure that financial considerations do not prevent a person who is called to go to Seminary from going.
+In the light of rising college tuition costs, Classis also wants to help keep the costs down for those who are studying theology.
+Schenectady Classis has most recently been supporting more students than most RCA Classis’ across the